lilinleave/lilinleave.github.com/_posts/2014-02-15-Compile-QtiPlot.md

 </pre>
 </div>
 <p>
 However the Makefile under <code>manual</code> doesn't have a rule for install.
-We have to remove the corresponding part in the Makefile under QTI<sub>ROOT</sub>.
+We have to remove the corresponding part in the Makefile under QTI_ROOT.
 Find the line:
 </p>
 <div class="org-src-container">